Clydebank: Clydebank blitz

-Governance
+Governance and politics

 Clydebank is in West Dunbartonshire, one of the 32 council areas of Scotland.
 West Dunbartonshire Council, the unitary local authority, is based in Dumbarton, 7 mi to the northwest, although Clydebank is the largest town in the council area.
 For local electoral purposes, West Dunbartonshire is split into wards electing either three or four councillors.
 The Clydebank Waterfront ward broadly covers the area between the River Clyde and the Forth and Clyde Canal, including the town centre, Whitecrook and part of Dalmuir; it also includes neighbouring Old Kilpatrick.
 The Clydebank Central ward includes Kilbowie, Linnvale, Radnor Park, Parkhall and the northern part of Dalmuir.

 West Dunbartonshire is also divided into community council areas: those covering Clydebank include Dalmuir and Mountblow; Parkhall, North Kilbowie and Central; Linnvale and Drumry; and Clydebank East.
 The area that is now Clydebank was once in the territory of the Kingdom of Strathclyde and has been part of the historic county of Dunbartonshire since medieval times.
 From 1890 onwards, Dunbartonshire was an area of local government administered by a county council.
 Although Dunbartonshire ceased to be used for local government purposes in 1975, it continues to exist as both a Lieutenancy area and registration county.
 Clydebank is also within the ancient parish of Old Kilpatrick.
 The town became a burgh in 1886; as such, it exercised most local government functions independently of the county council.
 Following the abolition of administrative counties in 1975, a new Clydebank District was created within Strathclyde Region under the new two tier system of local government.
 As well as Clydebank itself and its suburbs, the district also covered a wider area including Old Kilpatrick and Bowling.
 This lasted until the creation of the present unitary authorities in 1996.